aeh0/experiiiments/_posts/2022-11-17-fellowship-update.markdown

 **What are the main activities that you have undertaken as part of your fellowship to date?
 These might include literature reviews, research trips, or interviews.**

-NEW LIBRARY SERVICE AND TRAINING TO SUPPORT RESEARCHERS IN PUBLISHING DIGITAL OUTPUTS VIA ALMA DIGITAL
+WORKSTREAM 1: NEW LIBRARY SERVICE AND TRAINING TO SUPPORT RESEARCHERS IN PUBLISHING DIGITAL OUTPUTS VIA ALMA DIGITAL
 - Testing to [define and diagnose IIIF functionality issues with Alma Digital](https://aeh0.github.io/experiiiments/2022/08/08/universal-viewer.html) following an update by the supplier (Ex Libris).
 - Developing and [documenting short-term workarounds](https://aeh0.github.io/experiiiments/2022/09/13/universal-viewer-2.html) to allow the successful delivery of time-sensitive projects affected by this failure of functionality.
 - Extensive liaison and network building with relevant technical communities to obtain guidance and support with these issues.
 I have reached out to Ex Libris developers, as well as Alma Digital, IIIF, and Universal Viewer user communities via Twitter and Slack.